 So, our house is a mess- just in case you were wondering.
 You probably weren’t wondering, but since I’m literally surrounded by the mess, I can’t help but think everyone else is thinking about it as much as I am.

 Why so messy?
 Well, we’re packing away!
 We leave on Friday for our big ‘ol Wide Awake road trip and we have to ship off some boxes to Ukraine before we hit the road.
-It will take about 6-8 weeks for the boxes to arrive in Zhitomir, and we won’t be back from our road trip till October, so we figured we better send those babies on there way.
-I think it will be really reassuring for our kids if some of there stuff is there to greet them when we arrive in our new home.
+It will take about 6-8 weeks for the boxes to arrive in Zhitomir, and we won’t be back from our road trip till October, so we figured we better send those babies on their way.
+I think it will be really reassuring for our kids if some of there stuff is there to greet them when we arrive in our new home. 🙂

 How do you decide what to pack?

 Ummmm….well, that decision has been months in the making.
 We decided to only bring our books, toys (the good ones), and clothes.
 Books are an obvious choice since we homeschool and it’s not like we’ll have easy access to a library like we have in the past!
 We have 6 boxes of books we’re sending off tomorrow.
 Whew!
 You wouldn’t believe how many books we let go to get it down to only 6.
 Wowzers.